Godley/enviro-homebridge/README.md

 You will also need to configure each of your boards to upload to mqtt, using the same broker as above.

+Once you have homebridge installed and running, in the homebridge UI go to Plugins and search for "Pimoroni Enviro".
+Install it and configure it following the table above, and you're done!

 # Contributing

 Happy to accept PRs - please raise an issue first to discuss unless it's typo or style fixes.